jcopperman/freecompute-node/monitoring/README.md

-# Monitoring Stack for Free Compute Node
+# Monitoring Stack for FreeCompute Node

-This directory contains the monitoring stack for the Free Compute Node, providing comprehensive logging, metrics collection, and visualization capabilities.
+This directory contains the monitoring stack for the FreeCompute Node, providing comprehensive logging, metrics collection, and visualization capabilities.

 ## Components